gcgbarbosa/blog/content/_index.md

 title = "Hello World!"
 +++

 Hello!
-I'm George,
-a data scientist working in natural language processing.
+I’m George, a data scientist.
 I write about AI, data science, and personal development.
-I love running, exploring new technologies, and a bit of evolutionary psychology.
+I also enjoy running, exploring new technologies, and dabbling a bit in evolutionary psychology.

 Feel free to browse around!